BMMTOrganization/front-end/BeingDone.md

 * this might work. this might break
   * gonna redo the put method for withdraw to see if I need to pass in an entire account object and essentially reset the

+#### 1:18
+* am I losing my mind?
+Or am I finally thinking clearly?
+* Post account and delete account is working.
+Time to make the put work with withdraw/deposit